Grants and Projects

 2015-2018

-The DEEP project examined the feasibility and effectiveness of collaboration with community institutions to provide pre-service teachers with opportunities to engage youth in STEM learning and strengthen practice.
-Two models of preservice teachers working with local informal partners were tested.
+The Developing Effective and Engaging Practice in STEM (DEEP) project examined the feasibility and effectiveness of collaboration with community institutions to provide pre-service teachers with opportunities to engage youth in STEM learning and strengthen practice.
+Two models of pre-service teachers working with local informal partners were tested.

 Although funding ended in late 2018, the partnership between the Boys and Girls Clubs and our CSULB science methods classes collaboration continue today.
 Further research on the long-term impacts of the DEEP Internship program is currently underway.